codefoster/codefoster.com/source/_posts/students.md

 permalink: students
 ---

-If you're a student and you want to get involved in developing apps for Microsoft, then this page is for you.
-I'm going to outline and maintain all the resources I know about that are specifically designed to give you free software, train you, and prepare you for making great apps on Windows and Windows Phone.
+If you&#39;re a student and you want to get involved in developing apps for Microsoft, then this page is for you.
+I&#39;m going to outline and maintain all the resources I know about that are specifically designed to give you free software, train you, and prepare you for making great apps on Windows and Windows Phone.
 <!-- xmore -->

 <div class="resources">